 executive Producer / Music Composer

 Dr. Gene Beresin is executive director of The Clay Center for Young Healthy Minds at Massachusetts General Hospital (MGH), a full professor of psychiatry at Harvard Medical School, and senior educator in child and adolescent psychiatry at MGH.
 He received a B.A. in music from Princeton University, and an M.A. in philosophy along with his M.D. from the University of Pennsylvania.

 "Looking for Luke" is produced by The Clay Center for Young Healthy Minds at Massachusetts General Hospital, a web-based resource that educates parents and other caregivers about the psychological development and emotional well-being of children, adolescents, and young adults who struggle with behavioral, emotional, and/or learning challenges.
 The Clay Center utilizes a narrative multimedia approach that delivers high-quality content via multiple formats, including blogs, audio podcasts, online videos, and social media.

 According to the American Psychological Association, Asian American college students have higher rates of suicidal thoughts than their counterparts.
 What’s more, cultural stigma often prevents students who are struggling from seeking help.
 This problem is compounded by a lack of awareness and open conversations about mental health within the Asian American community.

-We hope you will read this letter from Luke’s parents on how they hope sharing their story will make a difference for others.
+Luke’s parents hope that sharing their story will make a difference for others.
 If you would like to support Wendell and Christina Tang in their mission, or donate to their scholarship award in Luke’s name, please visit the Luke Tang Memorial Foundation website to learn more.